AlTruCS/3110-Project/README.md

 * Jason: Linked List
 * Michael: Binary Search Tree

+#Compilation
+This project is set up into two programs that share a CSV file.
+The Linked List program is entirely contained within `3110FinalLL.cpp`, while the main file for the Binary Search Tree is `testMain.cpp`.
+To separate the programs, move `3110FinalLL.cpp` into a separate folder, and use your compiler of choice (g++ shown as an example) with the following:

+##Linked List
+`g++ main.cpp`

+##Binary Search Tree
+`g++ main.cpp BSTree.cpp BSTNode.cpp`

+When running the programs, make sure that they are in separate folders from each other, and have a copy of `students.csv` in the folder of the program being run.

 # Functions
 At their cores, the Linked List and Binary Search Tree function very similarly in regards to functionality: both structures will use a loop to iterate through themselves, checking each node until one valid for performing the operation has been met.

 However, the primary difference lies in how the correct node is determined.
+For a linked list, the process is entirely linear, going down the list one at a time until the desired item is found; meanwhile, a Binary Search Tree makes an additional comparison at each layer, cutting the possible remaining nodes to search for in half.
+Even though the Linked Lists are easier to manage and have more versatility due to not requiring sorting, Linked Lists more than make up for it with their difference in speed.

 ## Adding a student to the database